Search for a light Higgs boson in single-photon decays of $\Upsilon(1S)$ using $\Upsilon(2S) \to \pi^+ \pi^- \Upsilon(1S)$ tagging method

 For $A^0\to \tau^+\tau^-$, the missing energy in the laboratory frame is required to be greater than 2 GeV to suppress non-$\tau$ decays and ISR backgrounds.
 The dominant backgrounds come from $\Upsilon(2S)\to\pi^+\pi^-\Upsilon(1S)(\to \ell^+\ell^-(\gamma))$ ($\ell$ = $e$, $\mu$, or $\tau$) decays, which have an event topology similar to that of the signal.~The backgrounds from $\pi^0$ decays are also large, where photons from $\pi^0$ decays are misidentified as $\Upsilon(1S)$ radiative photons, especially when the energy of $\Upsilon(1S)$ radiative photon is low.
 To reduce such backgrounds, a likelihood function is employed to distinguish isolated photons from $\pi^0$ daughters using the invariant mass of the photon pair, photon energy in the laboratory frame, and the angle with respect to the beam direction in the laboratory frame~\cite{061803}.
 We combine the signal photon candidate with any other photon and then reject both photons of a pair whose $\pi^0$ likelihood is larger than 0.3.
 To further suppress $\pi^0$ backgrounds in $\rho^{\pm}\to \pi^{\pm}\pi^0$, we require cos$\theta(\gamma \pi^{\pm})$ $<$ 0.4, where cos$\theta(\gamma \pi^{\pm})$ is the cosine of the angle between the photon from $\Upsilon(1S)$ decays and $\pi^{\pm}$ from $\tau^{\pm}$ decays in the laboratory frame.
 We impose requirements of cos$\theta(\gamma e)$ $<$ 0.95 and cos$\theta(\gamma \mu)$ $<$ 0.8 to remove FSR and $\Upsilon(1S) \to \mu^+ \mu^-(\gamma)/e^+e^-(\gamma)$ backgrounds, where cos$\theta(\gamma e)$ and cos$\theta(\gamma \mu)$ are the cosine of the angle between the $\Upsilon(1S)$ radiative photon and $e$ and $\mu$ from $\tau$ decays in the laboratory frame.
 All of the above selection criteria have been optimized by maximizing FOM = $N_{\rm sig}/\sqrt{N_{\rm sig}+N_{\rm bkg}}$, where $N_{\rm sig}$ is the expected signal yield from signal MC samples assuming $\BR(\Upsilon(1S)\to \gamma A^0)\BR(A^0\to \tau^+\tau^-)$ = 10$^{-5}$~\cite{151802,071102}, and $N_{\rm bkg}$ is the number of normalized background events from inclusive MC samples.

 For $A^0\to \mu^+\mu^-$, a four-constraint (4C) kinematic fit constraining the four-momenta of the final-state particles to the initial $e^+e^-$ collision system is performed to suppress backgrounds with multiple photons and improve mass resolutions.
-The $\chi^2$ of the 4C fit is required to be less than 50.
+The $\chi^2/{\rm ndf}$ of the 4C fit is required to be less than 12.5, where the number of degrees of freedom (ndf) is four.
 The cosine of the angle between the $\Upsilon(1S)$ radiative photon and $\mu$ is required to be less than 0.8 to suppress FSR and $\Upsilon(1S) \to \mu^+ \mu^-(\gamma)$ backgrounds.
 These requirements have also been optimized using the FOM method assuming $\BR(\Upsilon(1S)\to \gamma A^0)\BR(A^0\to \mu^+\mu^-) = 10^{-6}$~\cite{151802,031102}.

+The $\Upsilon(1S)$ is tagged by the requirement on the mass recoiling against a pion pair (recoil mass).
+The best candidate is chosen by selecting the recoil mass of dipion closest to the $\Upsilon(1S)$ nominal mass~\cite{PDG}.